 So, I was minding my own business until I heard it… Pie!
 Now, I had to start paying attention.
 What kind of pie could they be talking about?

-It turns out one of the ladies, Jan, makes an almost apple pie out of zucchini.
+It turns out one of the ladies, Jan, makes a zucchini pie that tastes just like it is filled with apples.
 She says if anything it is better than apple pie because the zucchini stay firmer than the apples.

 Zucchini pie?!
 I had to invite myself into the conversation and get more information!